 Research what your obligations are and what will be expected of you.
-This includes what you’ll need to learn, what resources you’ll need and what kind of feedback is expected of you.
-Find out how many assignments, portfolios or exams you need to complete (and when).
+This includes what you’ll need to e-learn, what resources you’ll need, and what kind of feedback is expected of you.
+Find out how many assignments, portfolios, or exams you need to complete (and when).
 Make sure all of them are online.

 Importantly, take a good look into your financial obligations.
-How much the course costs, when payments need to be made and if you get any discounts.
-Are there any others costs involved, e.g. for course materials?
+How much does the course cost, when do payments need to be made and will you get any discounts.
+Are there any other costs involved, e.g. for course materials?

-Also explore how the marking system works – what percentage of your overall course rating/result comes from where?
+Explore how the marking system works too – what percentage of your overall course rating/result comes from where?

-There are no doubt many other questions you might want to ask, these are just a few to help guide you on your learning journey.
+There are no doubt many other questions you might want to ask; these are just a few to help guide you on your e-learning journey.

-There are several easy steps to take to make learning online easier.
-Most of them include preparing yourself in advance to have the time, space and equipment to do the work needed.
+There are several easy steps to take to make e-learning easier.
+Most of them include preparing yourself in advance to have the time, space, and equipment to do the work needed.

 Here’s a list to help you prepare for distance learning: